quynhnnduong/Multi-User-Checkers-Game/docs/DesignDoc.md

 ![The Game Static Diagram](Game.png)

-*** DESCRIBE THE RESPONSIBILITIES/JOBS/USES OF THESE COMPONENTS IN A NARRATIVE STYLE ***

-When the application is started up, a GameCenter and a PlayerLobby are both also constructed.
+When the application starts up, a GameCenter and a PlayerLobby are both also constructed.
 These both store application-wide data.
 When players sign-in to the checkers app, they are added to the PlayerLobby HashMap.
 The names listed in the Player Lobby are the names saved in the PlayerLobby object.
 This is the main responsibility of the
 PlayerLobby: to hold a record of all the Player objects, and for ease of display, their names as Strings.
 Once a user